emrgnt-cmplxty/fermi/docs/README.md

 >
 > set -e
 >
-> echo "Push detected in Axion docs repo"
+> echo "Push detected in Fermi docs repo"
 >
 > if [[ $NEAR__CHECK_ALL_LINKS ]]
 > # only stop and check all links if this is enabled